allanlasser/writenow/readme.md

 A **group** is a collection of authors and a collection of prompts.
 Every group has a corresponding email address.
+When a group is created, it requires an initial author.
+If a group has no authors and no prompts, then it is deleted.

 An **author** can join any group by entering their email and a name.
 The email is kept private and only used by the system.